h0ck3ystyx/frozenfoxx.github.io/_posts/2015-01-30-free-to-will-thoughts-on-bungies-destiny.md

 These things combine to give you the "feel" of the game, the story.
 In this regard, Destiny actually succeeds in many ways that I don't think people give Bungie enough credit for.
 There are numerous instances where a great scripted event occurs in Destiny that makes it blindingly obvious as to what's going on.
 Turning the corner in a complex to reveal a long, drawbridge-like entrance, complete with a gate at the end, and suddenly a dozen beefy, angry-looking guards jump onto the bridge in formation tells you pretty obviously that you're storming a castle, these are the guards, and there's likely something epic inside.
 Having dozens and dozens of enemies that you can mow down makes you FEEL every bit as powerful as the numbers say you should be.
 Your weaponry is pretty familiar in design, it's all stuff similar to what we use today, just stylized but your enemies use things like lazer rifles and such.
 This makes you feel, given its futurist, sci-fi setting, like your character is part of a scrappy resistance, using weaponry from bygone eras.
 That's good, and it's a great feeling to be "old but still kicking ass."

 So all that said what's bad about the story?
 Well, simply put, there's note enough exploration through the plot.
-You end up with a lot of questions, like how come you were apparently dead for years and then suddenly brought back with little-to-no brain damager.''
+You end up with a lot of questions, like how come you were apparently dead for years and then suddenly brought back with little-to-no brain damage?
 As nicely designed as the levels are, you end up playing the same ones over, and over, and over.
 There's not exactly a wealth of environments to choose from so it really doesn't take long to burn through all the scenarios, making it feel shorter than before.

-##Controls##
+## Controls

 The controls are literally the most important part of a game.
 They are how you affect the world, how you play, and how you translate your will into the confines of the game at hand (ha).
 Destiny's controls are absolutely superb but also reveal much about why I stopped playing it.
 In short, Destiny, from a control perspective, is Halo.
 This isn't much of a surprise given that Bungie made Halo and set a dual-stick standard but what's odd about it in hindsight is that it is very nearly EXACTLY Halo.